connor-gatlin/stock-performance-predictions-based-on-news-analytics/README.md

 The [report](https://github.com/connor-gatlin/stock-performance-predictions-based-on-news-analytics/raw/master/Report.pdf) documents all the details of our analysis.

 ## Slides
-Presentation.pptx contains the slides used in the presentation.
+Slides used in the presentation can be found [here](https://github.com/connor-gatlin/stock-performance-predictions-based-on-news-analytics/raw/master/Presentation.pptx).

 ## Video
 [Demo on Youtube](https://youtu.be/8oagRyBbris)